Cecilia Dapaah: Minister for Aviation

 On 7 January 2017, President Akuffo-Addo nominated her for the position of Minister of Aviation.
 She was vetted by the Appointments Committee of the Parliament of Ghana on 8 February 2017.
 During her vetting, she testified that she would improve the aviation industry in Ghana, and that her priority was to restart a national carrier by 2019.
 She was of the view that the unavailability of the carrier was depriving Ghana of several millions of cedis in revenue.
 The last national carrier was Ghana International Airlines, which collapsed in 2010.
 In March 2017, she announced that Ghana was progressing with its desire to become the aviation hub of the West African region.

 Minister for Sanitation and Water Resources

 Dapaah was moved to the Ministry of Sanitation and Water Resources in 2018.
 She was made caretaker Minister for Gender, Children and Social Protection for a year (2021–2022).
-She served in her role as Minister for Sanitation and Water Resources before resigning in July 22, 2023, due to an alleged scandal involving the stealing of $1,000,000, €300,000 and Millions in local currency by her house helps from her bedroom.
+She served in her role as Minister for Sanitation and Water Resources before resigning on July 22, 2023, due to an alleged scandal involving the stealing of $1,000,000, €300,000 and Millions in local currency by her house helps from her bedroom.